A couple of years ago, a friend of mine mentioned something about how many writers snorted coke.

 It was a reasonable assumption.
 I live in a world where people don’t sleep, and if they do, it’s going to cost them money.
 I live a decent percentage of my working life in Las Vegas, where, as the ads say, what happens stays there.
 To survive in my business–that which happens in gambler’s towns and requires way too much confidence–one has to have something pushing them along.
 Otherwise, a guy could just lose his damned mind, or, in a ideal situation, just die before it gets too bad.

 What the friend still has a hard time believing is that I have managed to keep myself coke-free through all of it.
 It’s not because it wasn’t available.
 And, I’ll be honest–it’s not because I didn’t want to.
 I did, and so badly on some nights and mornings that it took every ounce of will power not to.
+I just knew that if I did I’d lose control and end up in an Addiction Recovery Centre, and while we are lucky that these exist, it would include a journey of self-discovery that I did not want to go on.

 I’m an idiot.
 That much has been established time and again.
 Sometimes I even startle myself with how bad my decision-making can be.
 What’s nearly as surprising to me is that I haven’t yet turned to coke.
 For a guy like me–low on confidence and seeking every possible adrenaline rush—it would seem natural.

 I think it probably goes without saying that I don’t have any real moral aversion to drugs in general.
 What a person does with and to his body is a personal choice and I’m the last person to be throwing any stones.
 After all, I ate crayons for money.
 What’s more, I have both friends and family who are recreational drug users and hard core addicts.
 I love them all (well, most of them anyway) and am not about to judge.
+I let them know they can get help from arcproject.org.uk if they want it, but that’s all.

 This all seems like I was on my way to some overwrought confession that ends with me saying, “Hi, I’m Brad, and I’m a drug addict.”
 It’s nearly self-indulgent and navel-gazing enough to make me just delete it all and write something about going gray or feeling arthritic.
 I won’t, though, because, even if it’s only for my benefit, this exercise in mental masturbation has been a little cathartic.
 I’m fortunate enough to not be a drug addict and there’s a good reason for that.